Important Admissions Deadlines

 Visit the Student Resource Center

 All prospective Music students must audition regardless of their incoming status.
 If you have not auditioned for the Music department yet, please go to audition dates to get the audition application and requirements.
 Make sure to submit both your CSUN application as well as your Music Department application on time.
 If you believe you have keyboard, musicianship, and/or harmony skills to begin classes higher than beginning level, check out the dates for the placement exams as well.
+All BM Music students are required to take the Musicianship placement exam, or else they will start at level one.

 Incoming Transfer Students